-• We would strive to ensure that all children requiring information in formats other than print have this provided (e.g. we have a child who uses Braille).
+We strive to ensure that all children requiring information in formats other than print have this provided, larger print, visual support.

-• We adapt printed materials so that children with literacy difficulties can access them, or ensure access by pairing children/peer support/extra adult support.
+We adapt printed materials so that children with literacy difficulties can access them or ensure access by pairing children/peer support/extra adult support.

-• We provide alternatives to paper and pencil recording where appropriate, or provide access through peer/extra adult scribing.
+We provide alternatives to paper and pencil recording where appropriate, or provide access through peer/extra adult scribing.